Pilsner: Origin

-The city of Plzeň was granted brewing rights in 1307, but until the mid-1840s, most Bohemian beers were top-fermented.
-Originally called in Bürger-Brauerei Pilsen (Měšťanský pivovar Plzeň, Plzeň Citizens' Brewery), it is now known as Pilsner Urquell Brewery.
-It was here they began to brew beer in the Bavarian style.
+The city of Plzeň was granted brewing rights in 1307.
+Until the mid-1840s, most Bohemian beers were top-fermented.
+The Pilsner Urquell Brewery, originally called in Bürger-Brauerei Pilsen (Měšťanský pivovar Plzeň, Plzeň Citizens' Brewery), is where Pilsen beer was first brewed.

 Brewers had begun aging beer made with cool fermenting yeasts in caves (lager, i.e., gelagert [stored]), which improved the beer's clarity and shelf-life.
-Part of this research benefited from the knowledge already expounded on in a book (printed in German in 1794, in Czech in 1799), written by Czech brewer František Ondřej Poupě (Franz Andreas Paupie) (1753–1805) from Brno.
+Part of this research benefited from the knowledge already expounded on in a book (printed in German in 1794, in Czech in 1799) written by Czech brewer František Ondřej Poupě (Franz Andreas Paupie) (1753–1805) from Brno.

 The Plzeň brewery recruited the Bavarian brewer Josef Groll (1813–1887) who, using the local ingredients, produced the first batch of pale lager on 5 October 1842.
 The combination of Plzeň's remarkably soft water, local Saaz noble hops from nearby Žatec, low-protein Moravian barley malt prepared by indirectly heated kilning, and Bavarian-style lagering produced a clear, golden beer.

 By 1853, the beer was available at 35 pubs in Prague.
 In 1856, it came to Vienna and in 1862 to Paris.
 In 1859, Pilsner Bier was registered as a brand name at the Chamber of Commerce and Trade in Plzeň.
 In 1898, the Pilsner Urquell trademark was created to put emphasis on being the original brewery (Urquell, meaning 'original source').

 Some beers are labeled Urtyp Pilsener (UP) meaning they are brewed according to the original process, although many breweries use this accolade for their top beer.

 Modern developments

-The introduction of modern refrigeration to Germany by Carl von Linde in the late 19th century eliminated the need for caves for beer storage, enabling the brewing of cool fermenting beer in many new locations.
+The introduction of modern refrigeration to Germany by Carl von Linde in the late 19th century eliminated the need for caves for beer storage, enabling the brewing and storing of cool fermenting beer in many new locations.

 Until 1993 the Pilsner Urquell brewery fermented its beer using open barrels in the cellars beneath their brewery.
 This changed in 1993 with the use of large cylindrical tanks.
 Small samples are still brewed in a traditional way for taste comparisons.

 A modern pale lager termed a pilsner may have a very light, clear colour from pale to golden yellow, with varying levels of hop aroma and flavour.
 The alcohol strength of beers termed pilsner vary but are typically around 4.5%–5% (by volume).
 There are categories such as "European-Style Pilsner" at beer competitions such as the World Beer Cup.
 Pilsner style lagers are marketed internationally by numerous small brewers and larger conglomerates.